lidofinance/dual-governance/docs/plan-b.md

 <img width="567" alt="image" src="https://github.com/lidofinance/dual-governance/assets/14151334/f6f2efc1-7bd7-4e03-9c8b-6cd12cdfede8"/>

 The general proposal flow is as follows:
 1. **Proposal Submission**: The Lido DAO submits a proposal via the admin voting system.
-This involves a set of external calls (represented by an array of [`ExecutorCall`] structs) to be executed by the [Admin Executor], by calling the [`TimelockedGovernance.submitProposal`] function.
+This involves a set of external calls (represented by an array of [`ExternalCall`](#Struct-ExternalCall) structs) to be executed by the **admin executor**, by calling the [`TimelockedGovernance.submitProposal`](#Function-TimelockedGovernancesubmitProposal) function.
 2. **After Submit Delay**: This initiates a preconfigured `AfterSubmitDelay` timelock period.
 Depending on the configuration, this period may be set to 0.
-If set to 0, the submitted proposal can be scheduled for execution immediately by anyone using the `TimelockGovernance.scheduleProposal` method.
+If set to 0, the submitted proposal can be scheduled for execution immediately by anyone using the [`TimelockGovernance.scheduleProposal`](#Function-TimelockedGovernancescheduleProposal) method.
-3. **Optional Proposal Cancellation**: At any moment before the proposal is executed, the Lido DAO may cancel all pending proposals using the `TimelockedGovernance.cancelAllPendingProposals` method.
+3. **Optional Proposal Cancellation**: At any moment before the proposal is executed, the Lido DAO may cancel all pending proposals using the [`TimelockedGovernance.cancelAllPendingProposals`](#function-TimelockedGovernancecancelAllPendingProposals) method.
 4. **Proposal Execution**: After the configured timelock has passed, the proposal may be executed, resulting in the proposal's calls being issued by the admin executor contract.